 All artwork should be supplied in PDF format, one up.

-Please make sure you have outlined your type, included crop marks and that your file are set in solid 100% black (K) in CMYK or uncoated Pantone colours.
+Please make sure you have outlined your type, included crop marks and that your file are set in solid 100% black (K) in CMYK.

 If we are only printing 1 PMS COLOUR, we just need one PDF of the artwork set up in solid 100% black (K) in CMYK.

-With letterpress, each colour requires a new set of plates and a separate print run, so if we are printing in 2 PMS COLOURS, we need a PDF for each colour set up in it’s assigned Pantone uncoated solid spot colour.
+With letterpress, each colour requires a new set of plates and a separate print run, so if we are printing in 2 PMS COLOURS, we need a PDF for each colour set up in solid 100% black (K) in CMYK and a mockup with how your artwork should look once letter pressed.

 If we are letterpress and digitally printing your artwork we will need three files: